LiU-SeeGoals/seegoals/README.md

 ### Dependencies
 1. You need to make sure you have git installed by running ```git -v``` in terminal.
 You see something similar to this as output: ```git version 2.43.0```.
 You also need to fix ssh keys so you are allowed to clone repos.
 If you don't have it follow this [guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 2. Then install docker.
 [Here](https://docs.docker.com/engine/install/ubuntu/) is a guide.
 Then run ```docker -v``` to confirm installation.
 You also need to make sure that a "normal" user can run docker.
 Test by running ```docker ps``` (not using sudo).
-Otherwise you need to fix docker permission for the scripts to work later on.
+Otherwise you need to fix docker permissions, (the scripts might break if not fixed).

 3. Install docker compose.
 [Here](https://docs.docker.com/compose/install/linux/) is a installation guide.
 You should now verify install by running ```docker compose --help```.